-- d.
-Leather jacket and pants, which must zip together with a full-circumference competition grade zipper, or a one-piece leather racing suit may be worn. - e.
-A "hard surface" spine protector must be worn. - f.
-Bare skin or undergarments must not show. - g.
-A current WMRRA medical form must be carried in the pocket of the leathers. - A FIRE EXTINGUISHER in working condition IS REQUIRED AT EACH PADDOCK/PIT.
-The minimum rating acceptable is 10BC (5 lb. capacity).
-For endurance racing this requirement is 20 lb. capacity. - The technical inspector must inspect personal safety equipment and motorcycles for safety aspects before the rider is allowed on the course for practice or racing.
-Any equipment found to be in unsatisfactory condition will be rejected by the technical inspector. - 4.
+- b.
+The rider will be required to bring the helmet with the current year inspection sticker on it to the inspection area along with the motorcycle and their current WMRRA medical form. - 4.
 It is the duty of all riders to ensure compliance to the technical rules of the class(es) they are entering.
-The primary duty of the technical inspector is to inspect machinery for safety only, not for compliance to class eligibility rules. - 5.
-When multiple heats are run: - A rider must complete a heat using the same machine (defined as the same chassis) on which he starts that particular heat. - b.
-A rider must use the same machine in both heats in races that are money classes or where manufacturer's contingency money is offered. - c.
-If a rider changes motorcycles for a later heat of a trophy race, the motorcycle being used must still bear that rider's own number. - 6.
-If two riders share one machine, it must bear the rider's correct number during the race.
+The primary duty of the technical inspector is to inspect machinery for safety only, not for compliance to class eligibility rules. - When multiple heats are run: 5. - A rider must complete a heat using the same machine (defined as the a. same chassis) on which he starts that particular heat. - b.
+A rider must use the same machine in both heats in races that are money classes or where manufacturer's contingency money is offered. - If a rider changes motorcycles for a later heat of a trophy race, the c. motorcycle being used must still bear that rider's own number. - If two riders share one machine, it must bear the rider's correct number during 6. the race.
 Any exceptions must be approved in advance by the head scorer. - 7.
-Technical Inspection Checklist:

-This checklist is provided for the convenience of the rider.
+Technical Inspection Checklist: This checklist is provided for the convenience of the rider.
 It is not all-inclusive, nor does it state the complete text of the rules.
-It is the sole responsibility of each rider to ensure that his/her motorcycle is prepared for racing in accordance with all of the rules in this rulebook and that his/her safety gear is in good shape and complies with all requirements in this rulebook.
-The following requirements are listed together here as a convenience to the rider:
+It is the sole responsibility of each rider to ensure that his/her motorcycle is prepared for racing in accordance with all of the rules in this rulebook and that his/her safety gear is in good shape and complies with all requirements in this rulebook. - following requirements are listed together here as a convenience to the rider: The bike must be clean and free from leaks (Section E-12). a. - Belly pans must be removed for tech inspection.
+The belly pan must be b. brought to tech inspection along with the bike.
+(Sections E-21, 34).